mohamedlotfy50/local_llm_serving/README.md

 * **Flask:** A lightweight WSGI web application framework for creating the API endpoints.
 * **Hugging Face Transformers:** Providing access to a wide range of pre-trained language models and utilities.
 * **PyTorch:** The underlying deep learning framework for model inference and manipulation.
+* **Docker (Anticipated):** For containerizing the application for consistent deployment across different environments.

 ## Focus: Continuous Batching with Customizable Prefill